-Science Year 9 IGCSE
+SCIENCE YEAR 9 IGCSE

-- To show students the direct relevance of science to their everyday lives and increase their awareness of the strengths and limitations of the scientific approach. - To develop a wide range of practical skills, using a variety of techniques and apparatus, enabling students to collect, interpret and evaluate observations and data, whilst working safely and co-operatively within a group or individually. - To prepare students for Cambridge IGCSE examinations in Biology, Chemistry and Physics whilst retaining an enquiring and skills-based approach.
+- To show students the direct relevance of science to their everyday lives and increase their awareness of the strengths and limitations of the scientific approach. - To develop a wide range of practical skills, using a variety of techniques and apparatus, enabling students to collect, interpret and evaluate observations and data, whilst working safely and cooperatively within a group or individually. - To prepare students for Cambridge IGCSE examinations in Biology, Chemistry and Physic whilst retaining an enquiring and skills-based approach.

 Year 9 students begin to study for their IGCSEs in Biology, Chemistry and Physics.
-These will be completed in the summer of Year 11 (although high ability groups may be given the option of completing one of their IGCSE Science examinations earlier, in October of Year 11).
-Year 9 students receive four Science lessons a week with each one occurring in a specialist laboratory with a subject specialist teacher.
+These will be completed in Term 3 of Year 11.
+Year 9 students receive three Science lessons a week with each one occurring in a specialist laboratory and with a subject specialist teacher.
+Students will rotate through the different Science subjects in two cycles of around 5 weeks allowing for a better continuation of learning.
 The students will receive three separate textbooks, one for each of the Sciences, to help them with their studies at home.